plops/cl-py-generator/example/113_brillouin/README.md

 - it is not necessary to have a counterpropagating signal, the compression wave can also build up from noise.

+- for telecommunication brillouin scattering limits the maximum power that can be carried. a fiber with 20dB/km attenuation can only carry 35mW

 - forward scattering is not a shear mode with low frequency shift